-IN A HYPOGLYCEMIC EMERGENCY, remain calm and follow the below steps:
+IN A HYPOGLYCEMIA EMERGENCY, remain calm and follow the below steps:

-- 1 Provide food immediately. - 2 If your pet refuses to eat or cannot eat, administer a glucose source as quickly as possible.
-Always keep a source of glucose, for example corn syrup or glucose powder that can be mixed with water.
+1 Provide food immediately.

+- 2 If your pet refuses to eat or cannot eat, administer a glucose source as quickly as possible.
+Always keep a ready source of glucose, for example glucose powder which can be mixed with water or corn syrup.
 Give one gram of glucose per kilogram body weight.
 Administer the solution very carefully.
 If your pet is unconscious or unable to swallow, rub the glucose solution onto the gums and especially under the tongue.
-Watch your fingers to avoid an accidental bite. - 3 As soon as your pet shows signs of recovery, feed them a small amount of their normal food.
-Watch them closely for several hours to make sure that the signs do not return and feed small amounts of food regularly. - 4 If your pet's condition worsens or if you are unsure, telephone your veterinarian immediately or call a 24hr Veterinary Emergency Center.
+Watch your fingers to avoid an accidental bite. - 3 As soon as your pet shows signs of recovery, feed it a small amount of its normal food.
+Watch your pet closely for several hours to make sure that the signs do not return and feed small amounts of food regularly. - 4 If your pet's condition worsens or you are unsure, telephone your veterinarian immediately or call a 24hr Veterinary Emergency Center.